How to use a Pulse Sensor with Arduino to measure Heart Rate.

 The connection wires are not color coded therefore you need to check the backside of the pulse sensor module for the corresponding markings so that you are able to correctly identify the wires.

-How does a Pulse Sensor Work?
+How does a this sensor work?

 Optical heart rate sensors can be classified as either transmission or reflection pulse sensors.